 - The Euclidean distance, or the closest distance between two data points based on value intensity (e.g., protein response), is calculated.

 - The two closest data points are clustered together, which are now treated as one data point.
-The next two closets data points are clustered together, etc. This continues until all data groups are “merged” into one cluster.
+The next two closest data points are clustered together, etc. This continues until all data groups are “merged” into one cluster.

 What does the data look like?
 Hierarchical clustering produces 1) a heat map with cluster dendograms (Figure 1) and 2) a table outlining which groups cluster together (table not shown).